 The library accepts interlibrary loan requests from institutions participating in the SHARES program via OCLC.
-Materials are loaned for four weeks, for library use only.
-Due to high volume, only last-resort requests are accepted from libraries unaffiliated with a museum or academic institution.
-To send a request, please email firstname.lastname@example.org or fax (212) 333-1122.
-Requests from individuals and non-library institutions are not accepted.
+Materials are scanned or loaned for four weeks, for library use only.
+For libraries unaffiliated with a museum or academic institution, only last-resort requests are considered.
+Requests from individuals and non-Library institutions are not accepted.
+Contact [email protected].

 Yes.
-Materials may be held at the reference desk until you are finished with them.
+Materials are held at the reference desk for one week or until you are finished with them.
 For holds longer than one week, indicate your return date to the librarian.

 May I photograph, scan, or photocopy library materials?

 Yes, depending on the condition of the material.
-Scanners, photocopiers, and a digital camera are available for researcher use.
+Scanners and a digital camera are available for researcher use.
 Scanners include:

-- Face-up scanner scans color or black-and-white to a USB drive (strongly recommended), email, or paper.
+- Face-up scanner exports to a USB drive (strongly recommended), e-mail, or printer.
 Formats include PDF and JPG.
-Use for fragile or tightly-bound items; recommended for multiple page scans.
+Use for fragile or tightly-bound items; recommended for multiple page scans

-- Flatbed scanner scans color and black-and-white to USB, email, DVD, or paper.
+- Flatbed scanner exports to USB, email, DVD, or paper.
 Saves in many file formats, including JPG, GIF, and Raw Photoshop.
 Use only for flat, unbound materials.